 - Looking At Source Erases Retina

 Let us at first assume that there is no energy radiation.
 In this case the electron will describe stationary elliptical orbits….

 The circumstance that the frequency can be written as a difference between two functions of entire numbers [whole numbers] suggests an origin of the lines in the spectra in question similar to the one we have assumed for hydrogen; i.e. that the lines correspond to a radiation emitted during the passing of the system between two different stationary states.

 Neils Bohr, 1913

 For this it will be necessary to assume that the orbit of the electron can not take on all values, and in any event, the line spectrum clearly indicates that the oscillations of the electron cannot vary continuously between wide limits….

 Let us now try to overcome these difficulties by applying Planck's theory to the problem….

 The subject of direct observation is the distribution of radiant energy over oscillations of the various wave lengths.
 Even though we may assume that this energy comes from systems of oscillating particles, we know little or nothing about these systems.
 No one has ever seen a Planck's resonator, nor indeed even measured its frequency of oscillation; we can observe only the period of oscillation of the radiation which is emitted.
-It is therefore very convenient that it is possible to show that to obtain the laws of temperature radiation it is not necessary to make any assumptions about the systems which emit the radiation except that the amount of energy emitted each time shall be equal to hν, where h is Planck's constant and ν [f] is the frequency of the radiation….
+It is therefore very convenient that it is possible to show that to obtain the laws of temperature radiation it is not necessary to make any assumptions about the systems which emit the radiation except that the amount of energy emitted each time shall be equal to hν, where h is the Planck constant and νf is the frequency of the radiation….

 During the emission of the radiation the system may be regarded as passing from one state to another; in order to introduce a name for these states we shall call them "stationary" states, simply indicating thereby that they form some kind of waiting places between which occurs the emission of the energy corresponding to the various spectral lines….